JOHN BANNICK

 I like Suggestion 3 for its simplicity, completeness, and clarity.

-9. In the line you just typed in, hit Tab
+9. To select a suggestion, in the line you just typed in, hit Tab

 10. VS Code new JavaScript file